Dialectical Behavior Therapy (DBT) in Texas

 A strong support network makes clients feel less isolated in their recovery journey and more capable of handling life’s challenges.
 The immediacy of phone coaching can also reinforce the skills learned in therapy, allowing clients to practice and refine their techniques in real-time.

-This ongoing support not only enhances the therapeutic alliance but also empowers clients to confront their challenges head-on, reinforcing the idea that they are not alone in their struggles.
+We offer ongoing support through our aftercare and alumni program to not only enhance the therapeutic alliance but also empower clients to confront their challenges head-on, reinforcing the idea that they are not alone in their struggles.
 The ability to connect with a therapist during a crisis can significantly reduce the likelihood of relapse, as clients are equipped with the tools and encouragement they need to navigate difficult moments successfully.

 Testimonials